- What is Candida Overgrowth?

 There are now over 50 years’ worth of clinical trials investigating the potential benefits of probiotics, for gastrointestinal health, genitourinary health, oral health, and overall health and wellbeing.
 And, in recent years, more focus has been turning to the brain benefits of probiotics as researchers begin to understand the gut-brain connection more fully.

-For more on the gut brain connection, see John’s post on probiotics for mental health.
+For more on the gut brain connection, see Jennifer’s post on probiotics for mental health.

 The Best Probiotic Strains for Candida